English

 Name the mode of nutrition in Plasmodium.

-What are herbivores, carnivores and omnivores?
-Give two examples of each.
+Give two examples of herbivores.

 Classify the following into herbivores, carnivores and omnivores:

-Lion, Man, dog, Goat, Crow, Elephant, Snake, Hawk, Rabbit, Deer
+Lion, Man, Dog, Goat, Crow, Elephant, Snake, Hawk, Rabbit, Deer

 Name the five steps which occur in the process of nutrition in animals.